 I study the response of plants and animals to these changes, with an emphasis on climate change impacts and influences on the carbon cycle.

-I am also interested in patterns, controlling factors, and effects of disturbance, particularly insect outbreaks and wildfire.
+I am also interested in patterns, controlling factors, and effects of forest disturbance, particularly insect outbreaks and wildfire.
 My research incorporates a range of spatial scales, from plot to global, and temporal scales, from daily to century.
 I utilize a combination of tools including remote